-The seasonally adjusted unemployment rate fell to 3.4 per cent in July 2022, according to data released today by the Australian Bureau of Statistics (ABS).
+The seasonally adjusted unemployment rate fell 0.1 percentage point to 3.4 per cent in October 2022, according to data released today by the Australian Bureau of Statistics (ABS).

-Bjorn Jarvis, head of labour statistics at the ABS, said: "With employment falling by 41,000 people and the number of unemployed people also decreasing by 20,000, the unemployment rate fell by 0.1 percentage points, to 3.4 per cent."
+Bjorn Jarvis, head of labour statistics at the ABS, said: "With employment increasing by around 32,000 people, and the number of unemployed decreasing by 21,000 people, the unemployment rate fell by 0.1 percentage point to 3.4 per cent."

-The participation rate fell slightly for men, down to 70.9 per cent, and remained steady at 3.4 per cent for women.
+The participation rate fell slightly for men, down to 70.9 per cent, and remained steady for women at 62.3 per cent.

-Source: Labour Force, Australia Tables 1 and 19
+Source: Labour Force, Australia EM2a and Table 1

 Underemployment and underutilisation

-The underutilisation rate, which combines the unemployment and underemployment rates, fell by 0.2 percentage points to 9.3 per cent in seasonally adjusted terms.
+The underutilisation rate, which combines the unemployment and underemployment rates, fell 0.2 percentage points to 9.3 per cent in seasonally adjusted terms.
 This was 4.6 percentage points below March 2020, and the lowest rate since March 1982.

-Today's release includes additional analysis of hours worked and historical charts showing data back to 1966.
+Today's release includes additional analysis of hours worked and historical charts back to 1966.

-The ABS would like to thank Australians for their continued support in responding to our surveys during such a difficult time.
+The ABS would like to thank Australians for their continued support in responding to our surveys.